 Make it Clear to Guests that “Divorce Talk” is Off Limits: If you haven’t seen some of your relatives since your separation, they might want to get caught up on all the news…and do their best to show you their support by bashing your ex.
 Lay down the rule beforehand that your children will be present and you wish the atmosphere for them to be pleasant and happy, so please no questions or comments about your relationship status, and do not ask your children if they miss their other parent!
 Your kids simply don’t need to hear any of this.
 To deflect, come prepared with other conversation starters to get people talking.

 Consider Sharing Thanksgiving Day: While not ideal, and certainly not possible if you live a great distance apart, perhaps having a Thanksgiving breakfast or lunch with the kids before they share Thanksgiving dinner with your ex would be beneficial.
 This way, you could spend some time with them on the holiday without asking your ex to sacrifice the main meal.
 Remember, however, that your ex may ask to divide your upcoming holiday as well and could propose splitting Christmas Day, for instance.
 Be open to negotiate with your kid’s other parent in any circumstances, but do not agree to or propose an unrealistic arrangement.

 Whatever your holiday plans or schedule, remember that family and peace are the ultimate messages for any holiday season.
 Keeping these two sentiments close to you will help you, your ex and your kids experience a Thanksgiving for which they can truly be thankful!

-> If you have questions about your holiday parenting plan, please contact us to schedule a free consultation with one of our experienced and compassionate family law attorneys.
+If you have questions about your holiday parenting plan, please contact us to schedule an initial consultation with one of our experienced and compassionate family law attorneys.